Karin Knapp

 Karin Knapp (born 28 June 1987) is a retired Italian tennis player.

-In her career, Knapp won two singles titles on the WTA Tour, as well as six singles titles and six doubles titles on the ITF Circuit.
+In her career, Knapp won two singles titles on the WTA Tour, along with six singles and six doubles titles on the ITF Circuit.
 On 24 August 2015, she reached her best singles ranking of world No. 33.
-On 28 September 2015, she peaked at No. 49 in the doubles rankings.
+On 28 September 2015, she peaked at No. 49 in the WTA doubles rankings.

 As a member of the Italy Fed Cup team, Knapp was part of the winning squad in 2013 and has a win–loss record of 3–3.

 Personal life

 Knapp was born 1987 in the northern Italian province of South Tyrol.
 Her father, Alois, is a fabric manufacturer and her mother, Marianne, is a retired school teacher.
 She has two brothers, Stefan and Michael.
 Knapp was introduced to tennis at age seven by her parents.
 She admires Kim Clijsters.

 Career

 2007

 At the French Open, her first Grand Slam tournament, she reached the third round in the singles event, beating 22nd-seeded Alona Bondarenko.
 In the third round, she lost to 14th-seeded Patty Schnyder.

 At the US Open, she defeated Chan Yung-jan to reach the second round where she lost to American wildcard Ahsha Rolle.
 Her biggest ITF final came in 2007 in Biella, where she was beaten by Agnieszka Radwańska.